Perfect Year to buy Property The Brazilian currency has never Read more →

 Sending money to Brazil is way more complex than most foreign citizens expect.
-Brazil has a history of extreme regulation of monies entering and leaving the country.
-Banks in Brazil face fines in the hundreds of thousands of reais if such wire transfers are not scrutinized and documented.
-So, it is not a surprise that in case of doubt Brazilian banks will always be overzealous.
+Brazil has a history of extreme regulation of money entering and leaving the country.
+Banks in Brazil face fines in the hundreds of thousands of reais if such wire transfers are not heavily scrutinized and documented.
+So, it is not a surprise that in case of doubt, Brazilian banks will always be overzealous.

-Brazilian banks may take several weeks to release large amounts (e.g.: over R$500,000) requiring that the receiving party provide many documents and get an additional registration done with their currency exchange departments.
+Brazilian banks may take several days or even weeks to release large amounts (e.g.: over R$200,000), requiring that the receiving party provide many documents and get registered with their currency exchange departments.

 No!
 Currency exchange departments in traditional Brazilian banks take a long time to review the documents and approve the transaction.
 There is also a substantial disconnection between the bank back-office and the branch personnel and the fact that most bank employees are not fluent in English, bringing more friction to the mix.